Benefits of Glass Kitchen & Bathroom Countertops

-No, Since the textured surface is on the bottom it does not present a cleaning challenge.
+No, Since the textured surface is on the bottom it's not harder to clean than flat glass.

-Given the variety of bathroom, kitchen and bar designs and sink options all of our countertops are designed custom on a job by job basis.
+Given the variety of bathroom, kitchen and bar designs and sink options all Innovate countertops are designed custom on a job by job basis.
 We welcome the opportunity to work with you on challenging custom projects!